planetfederal/desktop-documentation/docs/source/install/osx.rst

      for pkg in $(pkgutil --pkgs='com\.boundlessgeo\.pkg*'); do sudo pkgutil --volume '/' --forget "${pkg}"; done

-   If you have accidentally removed a 1.0.x version and want to re-install it without removing version 1.1.0, you can also use the same command before installation.
+   If you have accidentally removed a 1.0.x version and want to re-install it without being blocked by a warning that states "a newer version is already installed," you can also use the same command before installation.

 Install
 -------